StetHD/billiards-at-nyu/README.md

 code, converting it into proper CSS after finishing and before serving to the client.
 This will make for a more organized and easier to manage stylesheet, which should simplify building the CSS framework for the site.
-I will likely be using Sass for this, as it has a pretty simple and well documented API.
+I will likely be using SASS for this, as it has a pretty simple and well documented API.

+Preprocessor: SASS

 - Relational Database - neo4j (3 points - possibly 4 for complexity?)